 Some of the applications of the stepper motor are as follows:

-Medical: Stepper motors are used inside medical scanners, samplers, and are also found inside digital dental photography, fluid pumps, respirators, and blood analysis machinery.
+- Medical: Stepper motors are used inside medical scanners, and samplers, and are also found inside digital dental photography, fluid pumps, respirators, and blood analysis machinery.

 Suggested Read –